georg-jung/IppResponseCollector/README.md

 ## Download

 The latest release is available from [GitHub Releases](https://github.com/georg-jung/IppResponseCollector/releases/latest).
-Currently, a standalone Windows .exe build is provided.
+Currently, a standalone Windows .exe build as well as a Linux binary are provided.

 ## Usage